 A new study suggests nature's ecological web is so tenuous that it's amazing anything survived this long; even the smell of a predator can have disastrous effects in populations of small size in flies.
 They spend less time eating, more time being vigilant, have less sex, and produce fewer offspring.

 Stephen Hawking celebrated his seventy fifth birthday on the 2nd July.
 We can all be delighted that he lived so long, and continues in robust health, after he was diagnosed to survive only three years.
 May he continue to "live long and prosper" as the fictional Vulcans say in Star Trek (a UK man can expect to live another 12 years if he reaches his 75th birthday, other things being equal).
-He's a brilliant physicist, everyone agrees, noted for his work in General Relativity and related areas.
-However he has never done any research in climate change AFAIK.

 Last night was the premiere of "Food Evolution", a documentary on the science in our dinner, and I saw it with a large audience for the second time.